AliBaghizadeh/Liquidity-Pool-Management/README.md

 I created main.py file in a local folder using VS Code and I already created an environment (in my case a conda environment) with Python 3.12.2.

 ## Run the FastAPI Server
-In terminal, run: uvicorn main:app --reload<br>
+In the terminal, run: uvicorn main:app --reload<br>
 It should show the following address: http://127.0.0.1:8000

 ## Test the API